 There is no single correct method.
 The right way to cleanse depends on the stone itself, since some crystals dissolve in water, leach toxins, or fade in sunlight.
 The most common methods include smoke (sage, palo santo, incense), sound (singing bowl, bell, tuning fork), moonlight, salt water, running water, selenite plates, brown rice burial, and pure intention.
 Each works through a slightly different mechanism, and most practitioners settle into one or two favorites over time.
+Charging is the natural next step once the stone is clear.

 How often you cleanse is a matter of use.
 Always cleanse a new crystal when you first bring it home.
-Cleanse again after heavy emotional work, after someone else has handled it, before and after healing sessions, or whenever a stone feels dull or sticky in the hand.
+Cleanse again after heavy emotional work, after someone else has handled it, before and after healing sessions, or whenever a stone feels heavy in the hand.
 Many people also do a monthly reset on the full moon.
 Daily cleansing is unnecessary and can leave a crystal feeling thin.

 What You Need